davidlidebrandt/milestone-project-3/README.md

 * Clicking the redirect links from the Log in and Register modals

-**Intended:** The links skould open the opposite modal as well as closing the current one.
+**Expected:** The links skould open the opposite modal as well as closing the current one.

 **Results:** Both links open the opposite modal and closes the current one.

 * Clicking the close button from the Log in and Register modals.

-**Intended** Clicking the button should close the current modal.
+**Expected** Clicking the button should close the current modal.

 **Results:** The current modal closes.